Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Data Augmentation Revisited

 \section{Data Augmentation Revisited}

-In this section, we revisit data augmentation by identifying the loss terms that compose the upper-bound of the testing loss.
-Then, we provide an explanation on how data augmentation works and how it magnifies the empirical risk, followed by a simple and practical approach to improve the performance of models trained by data augmentation.
+In this section, we revisit data augmentation by identifying the loss terms that compose the upper-bound of the expected risk.
+Then, we provide an explanation on how data augmentation works as regularization, followed by a simple and practical approach to improve the performance of models trained by data augmentation.